Y-Shcheholskyy/graalpy.github.io/docs/examples/Styled_Text.md

 4. Use the following command to run the script, with some example arguments:

     ```bash
-    % graalpy text_styler.py Welcome to GraalPy!
+    graalpy text_styler.py Welcome to GraalPy!
     ```

+    Now continue and create a native executable from this Python application, using [GraalVM ahead-of-time Native Image compilation](https://www.graalvm.org/latest/reference-manual/native-image/).

+4. Unset your `JAVA_HOME` environment variable.
+(For example, on Linux and macOS, use the command `unset JAVA_HOME`.)

+5. Create a standalone executable based on your _text\_styler.py_ script.
+(For more information about the command-line options, see [Standalone Python Applications](https://y-shcheholskyy.github.io/graalpy.github.io/reference/standalone-applications/).)

+    ```bash
+    graalpy -m standalone native \
+        --module text_styler.py \
+        --output text_styler \
+        --venv <venv-dir>
+    ```
+4. Run the executable, as follows:
+    ```bash
+    ./text_styler
+    ```
-5. You should see output similar to
+    You should see a similar output:
     ```
     _       __     __                             __
     | |     / /__  / /________  ____ ___  ___     / /_____